 How to Apply

-We invite all members of the Stanford community involved in advancing child and maternal health research and training to apply for membership in the Child Health Research Institute.
+We invite all members of the Stanford community involved in advancing child and maternal health research and training to apply for membership in the Maternal and Child Health Research Institute.

-Once your application is received, your Community Academic Profile (CAP) will be updated to reflect membership in CHRI.
+Once your application is received, your Community Academic Profile (CAP) will be updated to reflect membership in MCHRI.

-To apply for membership to the Stanford Child Health Research Institute (CHRI), please read the policy below and fill in the brief questions.
-Once your application is received, your Community Academic Profile (CAP) will be updated to reflect membership in CHRI.
+To apply for membership to the Stanford Maternal and Child Health Research Institute (MCHRI), please read the policy below and fill in the brief questions.
+Once your application is received, your Community Academic Profile (CAP) will be updated to reflect membership in MCHRI.